 So just calm down, everyone.
 I’m writing this to start a discussion, to open our minds, and to provoke some change or, at least, a little awareness.
 If the following 10 reasons don’t pertain to the way you act abroad; great!
 If they do, ask yourself if this the way you’d like to portray “American” to the rest of the world when at an American school Florence Italy.

-And, don’t get mad at me for writing, or Italians for thinking, these things.
-Stereotypes are often exaggerated, but usually based on some sort of truth.
+And, don’t get mad at me for writing, or Italians for thinking these things.
+Stereotypes are often exaggerated but usually based on some sort of truth.
 It’s not like we’re asking about “do the English like Americans?”.

 Without further ado, the “ugly American:”